alialib/alia/docs/flow-tracking.md

 that statement isn't executed, but any subsequent `else` blocks are *also not considered.* A condition without a value essentially terminates the entire sequence of `alia_if/else` statements.
-As you can see in the above example, before `n` is given a value, none of the `html::text` calls are executed.
+As you can see in the above example, before `n` is given a value, none of the `html::p` calls are executed.

 As with all alia control flow macros, `alia_if` blocks must be terminated with `alia_end`.